Sofia Goggia takes downhill gold; Lindsey Vonn earns bronze

 No one could catch Sofia Goggia of Italy.

-Goggia won the women's downhill Wednesday at Jeongseon Alpine Center as Vonn earned bronze.
-The American was looking at a higher finish, before Ragnhild Mowinckel of Norway turned in a surprise silver-medal performance as the 19th racer on the course.
+Goggia won the women's downhill Wednesday at Jeongseon Alpine Center and Vonn earned bronze.
+The American was looking at a higher finish before Ragnhild Mowinckel of Norway turned in a surprise silver-medal performance as the 19th racer on the course.

 Then again, shocking finishes seem to be the norm on this hill.
 Ester Ledecka of Czech Republic made a late charge last week from back in the pack to take the super-G title.
 She skipped the downhill to step back into the snowboarding realm and will go through qualifying Thursday in the parallel giant slalom.